AmandaLN/AmandaLN/README.md

 <p>
 <h3 align="center"><b>Favorite Porjects</h3>
 🔭 I’m currently working on a resume builder and my React portfolio.
-Some of my favorite projects are pinned in the repo section.
+Some of my favorite projects are located in the pinned section just below.
 </p>

 <h3 align="center"><b>Skills</h3>